Decouple registration¶

 Define a

-where the handler knows its registration path.// Route is an http.Handler that knows the mux pattern // under which it will be registered. type Route interface { http.Handler // Pattern reports the path at which this is registered.
-Pattern() string }
+Routetype in your main.go.
+This is an extension ofhttp.Handlerwhere the handler knows its registration path.// Route is an http.Handler that knows the mux pattern // under which it will be registered. type Route interface { http.Handler // Pattern reports the path at which this is registered.
+Pattern() string } -

 Modify

-to implement this interface.func (*EchoHandler) Pattern() string { return "/echo" }
+EchoHandlerto implement this interface.func (*EchoHandler) Pattern() string { return "/echo" } -

 In